 Thankfully, hooking up audio and AV systems is much more straightforward than it used to be.
 For most people, home entertainment systems no longer consist of large racks of individual components hiding a rat’s nest of wires and connectors, and we’re better off for it.
 But there are still times you need to connect audio hardware devices, and if you need to source cables (cords), connectors, or adapters, knowing the specific names of each type is necessary.
 Let’s go over the ones you’re most likely to encounter.

-Editor’s note: This post was updated on July 7, 2023, to account for changes in our house style and formatting standards.
+Editor’s note: This post was updated on July 7, 2023, and again on December 5th, 2024, to account for changes in our house style and formatting standards.

 How do I connect my headphones?

 Wired headphones connect to a playback device’s analog headphone socket using a jack plug.
 Suppose they’re standard stereo headphones with no microphone.
 In that case, it’s a three-terminal tip-ring-sleeve (TRS) connector, easily identified by the two insulating bands (usually black) on the barrel of the jack.
 These are commonly found in two sizes.
 The smaller size found on portable devices is referred to as a minijack, or by its diameter, 3.5mm.
 It’s sometimes called a 1/8-inch jack in the US, though that’s an approximation.
 The larger size of headphone jack you’ll find is commonly known as a 1/4 inch (or 6.3mm) jack plug.
-Adapters are easy to find to change one size jack plug to the other.
+Adapters are easy to find when changing one size jack plug to another.

-Wired headphones with a microphone built-in use a modified version of the same-sized minijack plug but with an additional electrical terminal (to carry the mic signal) in the form of an extra ring, making it a tip-ring-ring-sleeve (TRRS) connector, which has three insulating bands visible on the barrel.
+Wired headphones with a built-in microphone use a modified version of the same-sized minijack plug but with an additional electrical terminal (to carry the mic signal) in the form of an extra ring.
+This makes it a tip-ring-ring-sleeve (TRRS) connector, which has three insulating bands visible on the barrel.

 How do I connect my headphones when there’s no jack socket?